Aymenworks/Find-Your-Room/README.md

 ## Requirement

-- iPhone 5+ with Bluetooth LE 4.0
+- iPhone 5+ with Bluetooth LE 4.0 and iOS 8.0+
 - Geolocalisation service activated
 - Bluetooth activated
 - A beacon with its identifiers ( UUID, Major, Minor values )